toppic-suite/topmsv/README.md

 # TopMSV Server
-A cloud-based MS data processing and visualization platform.
+A web-based platform for mass spectrometry data processing and visualization.
 ## Linux setup (Ubuntu):

+# 1. Install nodejs
+sudo apt-get install nodejs

 ### Compilation
 1. TopPIC Suite Compilation: <br/>
 a.
 This step compiles TopFD and TopPIC, which perform spectral deconvolution and protein identification using the uploaded spectra data.<br/>